 When the weather is warm, it is hard to resist spending time on a Herceg Novi beach.
 In fact, it’s the best thing to do in the summer months!

 The beaches in Herceg Novi run all along the shoreline.
-There are small pebble beaches, where swimmers ease into the water and large concrete beaches that are perfect for diving right into the sea.
-The beaches get crowded in the peak summertime season and on most beaches, you can rent lounge chairs and umbrellas.
+There are small pebble beaches, where swimmers ease into the water and large concrete platforms that are perfect for diving right into the sea.
+The beaches do get very crowded in the peak season and at most spots you can rent lounge chairs and umbrellas.

-Some of the best beaches in Herceg Novi, Montenegro are Herceg Novi Plaza (near the marina), Plaza Topla Herceg Novi (in the Topla District), Rafaello Plaza Herceg Novi (near a strip of cafes and restaurants) and Bla Bla Beach (which is to the east of town).
+Some of the best beaches are Herceg Novi Plaza (near the marina), Plaza Topla (to the east), Rafaello Plaza (near a strip of cafes and restaurants) and Bla Bla Beach (which is further east of town).

-While Boka Bay is, no doubt, one of the most beautiful landscapes in Montenegro (and the world, for that matter), the area around the bay is equally stunning.
-Dramatic peaks rise sharply from the sea – and a serpentine road out of Kotor enables visitors to embark on a journey into those mountains and beyond.
+While Kotor Bay is one of the most beautiful landscapes in Montenegro, the surrounding area is also stunning.
+Dramatic peaks rise sharply from the sea – and a serpentine road enables visitors to embark on a journey into those mountains and beyond.

-The Great Montenegro full day tour features gorgeous mountain peaks, pristine lakes and ancient villages.
-Highlights of the tour are Lovcen National Park, Cetinje (the former royal capital of Montenegro), a boat ride on the Crnojević River that flows into Skadar Lake and a stop for the scenic view of the famous Montenegro islet, Sveti Stefan near Budva.
+The Great Montenegro Tour features gorgeous mountain peaks, pristine lakes and ancient villages.
+The highlights are Lovcen National Park, Cetinje (the former royal capital), a boat ride on the Crnojević River that flows into Skadar Lake and a stop across from the famous Montenegro islet, Sveti Stefan near Budva.

-Herceg Novi day trips to nearby destinations – like Kotor and Dubrovnik – are a fantastic option for visitors looking to see even more of the region.
+Herceg Novi day trips to nearby destinations – like Kotor and Dubrovnik – are a fantastic option for those looking to see even more of the region.

 Kotor – Herceg Novi Day Trip

 Getting to Kotor from Herceg Novi is as simple as hopping on a bus – so it’s easy to plan the trip on your own.
-The drive from Herceg Novi to Kotor is about an hour – and the entire route features majestic landscapes as the road follows the Bay of Kotor shoreline.
+The drive from Herceg Novi to Kotor is about an hour – and the entire route features majestic landscapes as the road hugs the shoreline.

 Dubrovnik – Herceg Novi Day Trip

-Dubrovnik, Croatia is just 30 miles north of Herceg Novi – and is also easily reached by bus.
-The drive can take as little an hour (but the border crossing usually makes it twice as long).
-Expect the Herceg Novi to Dubrovnik Bus to take at least 2 hours each way as well.
-Some Herceg Novi tour boat operators offer transport, too.
+Dubrovnik, Croatia is just 30 miles north of Herceg Novi.
+The drive can take as little an hour, depending on the border crossing time.
+Expect the Herceg Novi to Dubrovnik Bus to take at least 2 hours each way.

 The walled city of Dubrovnik is a wonderful place to visit – even if just for a day!
-Walking the walls, hiking to Mount Srd, swimming at the beaches and discovering Old Town sights are a few of the best things to do in one day in Dubrovnik.
+Walking the walls, going to the top of Mount Srd, swimming at the beaches and discovering Old Town Sights are a few of the top things to do in one day in Dubrovnik.
+We share details on how to plan your trip in our article, What To Do in Dubrovnik.

-#23 Set Sail on a Full Day Tour of Boka Bay
+#22 Set Sail on a Full Day Kotor Bay Tour

-Boat trips from Herceg Novi are one of the best things to do – and a full day tour of the Bay of Kotor offers good value for money.
-There is nothing quite like spending a day out on the stunning water!
+Boat trips from Herceg Novi are one of the fun things to do – and a full day tour of the Bay of Kotor offers good value for money.

-Highlights of a Petar Boats tour are visiting the village of Perast, spending time in Kotor, swimming in Stoliv and docking on the Lady of the Rocks Island.
+Highlights of a Petar Boats tour are visiting the village of Perast, spending time in Kotor, swimming at Stoliv and docking on the Lady of the Rocks Island.
 The tour also includes a welcome Rakija drink, a snack lunch of fried fish and refreshing watermelon on the boat ride back.
-Additional beverages are available for purchase.

 The Blue Cave is another top spot to see on the Bay of Kotor.
-Located on the Lustica Peninsula, boats enter through a small opening into a spacious cave that is naturally illuminated by bright blue light.
+Located on the Lustica Peninsula, boats enter through a small opening into a spacious cave that is naturally illuminated.

 Active travelers can skip the boat tours in Herceg Novi and instead paddle around the Bay of Kotor in a kayak!

-With a kayak boat rental from Herceg Novi, it is possible to plan your own route.
+With a kayak rental from Herceg Novi, it is possible to plan your own route.
 Paddling across the bay to the Lustica Peninsula and Rose Village is a popular option.
+Travelers can also opt to join a tour, where a guide leads the way to the best spots along the shoreline (like the WWII submarine shelter).

 Local Craft Beer